-There is a big fear that keeps people from being a landlord.
-People are afraid that a tenant destroys rental property.
+There is a big fear that keeps people from being landlords.
+People are afraid that a tenant will destroy rental property.
 Yes.
 It happens.
-Every landlord has horror stories.
-The stories aren’t myths.
-Landlords exchange the horror stories.

 You think you’ve done a great job screening tenants.
 But don’t worry about whether or not tenants will destroy your rental house.
 They might.
 It’s not a big deal.